BrokenDev2007/Suzume/README.md

 Type `suzume` or `mention` her to start talking to her!

 > `/imagine` - Generated Images using difeerent image generation models which you can use.

-> `Voice Ouput` - Join a VC and give her a call by mention and ask the question, she will give the response like a assistant by coming to the VC.
+> `Voice Ouput` - Join a VC and give her a call by mention and ask the question, she will give the response like a assistant by coming to the VC./'

 > `/help` - All the other commands which you can use. [ I am just too lazy to mention them 🦥 ]